beyzadegirmenci/LifeSync/docs/architecture/SDD_v2.md

 ---

-*Sonraki versiyon: Ollama entegrasyonu, sequence diyagramları ve deployment diyagramı eklenecektir.*
+*Next version: Ollama integration, sequence diagrams, and deployment diagram will be added.*